pennythoughtss/c-/Five_Afternoons_at_Fredrick/README.txt

 A and D control the doors (drains power FAST)

 Keep the animatronics outside the office and survive til 6AM, but keep an eye on your power!
-A blackout could be the end of you.
+Freddy moves faster with the power out.

 L to open dev stats (if you're BORING and feel like cheating)